TFPITOT01 - Lightweight Pitot Tube with Integrated Differential Pressure Sensor

 To ensure reliable airspeed measurements, the pitot tube must be installed correctly:

-The preferred orientation of the mounted sensor is PCB to up.
+The preferred orientation of the mounted sensor is PCB up.
 This position ensures that ingressed water can flow out or evaporate.
-This mounting is especially useful in situations of mounting in the wing.
-Where the sensor should be screwed from the bottom of the wing.
+This mounting is especially useful in situations where mounting is inside the wing.
+The sensor should be screwed to the bottom of the wing, and the electronics covered by a cap.

 Electrical Connection

-• Connect the TFPITOT01 to an unused I2C port on the flight controller.
+- Connect the TFPITOT01 to an unused I2C port on the flight controller.
+It is recommended to use the EMC enhanced TFCAB01 I2C cables.

 Calibration